Skip to navigation Skip to content

 • 30+ hours per week

-Customers with a PCW or a TRWC of less than 15 hours per week of 12 weeks or more in duration, must attend quarterly participation interviews with Services Australia to fully meet their requirements, unless they are undertaking paid work or self-employment within their bandwidth.
+Customers with a PCW or a TRWC of less than 15 hours per week, for periods of 12 weeks or more:

 Customers who fail to attend a compulsory quarterly interview appointment may have their payment suspended.

-Customers with an assessed TRWC of 0-7 or 8-14 hours per week of less than 12 weeks in duration do not have a quarterly interview requirement.
-Instead, these customers fully meet their requirements by lodging their Reporting Statement and attending appointments with the agency if requested.
+• customers with a TRWC of 0-7 or 8-14 hours per week for less than 12 weeks.
+These customers fully meet their requirements by lodging their Reporting Statement and attending appointments with the agency (if requested)

 Customers with a PCW or TRWC of either 0-7 or 8-14 hours per week must meet mutual obligation requirements, with the following exceptions: